TeamDeltaHacks/WildfiresAI/README.md

 # [WildfiresAI](https://wildfires.ml/)

-Using Machine Learning to Help Prepare for Wildfires

-Learn More: https://devpost.com/software/wildfiresai
+Using Machine Learning to Help Prepare for Wildfires Learn More: https://devpost.com/software/wildfiresai

 ## Hosted Website
-A hosted instance of WildfiresAI is available at [wildfires.ml](https://wildfires.ml/).
+You can view the hosted version of our website here: [wildfires.ml](https://wildfires.ml/).
+Please note that some functions may not be fully operational due to memory allocation and storage issues.

 ## To Run Locally